© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Gaisgill packhorse bridge is a scheduled monument protected by Historic England under reference 1007113.
 View the official record →

-Gaisgill packhorse bridge is a stone bridge located in Westmorland that dates to the medieval or early modern period.
+Gaisgill packhorse bridge is a stone arch bridge located in Westmorland, constructed to facilitate the movement of goods across difficult terrain during the medieval and early modern periods.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007113.

 Gaisgill packhorse bridge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007113.